limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ?>
 {% endhighlight %}

-I'm no cryptography expert but it's apparent that this challenge requires MD5 collisions in order to bypass the Secure Login page.
+I'm no cryptography expert but it's obvious that this challenge requires MD5 collisions to bypass the Secure Login page.
 I'll need 3 different strings that will result in the same MD5 hash.

-I found a very informative [page][7] detailing how one can generate 2<sup>N</sup> collisions using `fastcoll`, a fast MD5 collision generator written by Marc Stevens.
+I found an informative [page][7] detailing how one can generate 2<sup>N</sup> collisions using `fastcoll`, a fast MD5 collision generator written by Marc Stevens.

 Suffice to say, I've downloaded the [source](https://github.com/brimstone/fastcoll) code of `fastcoll` and compiled it with `libboost-all-dev`.